Mission Outreach and Opportunity

 We have opportunities to serve in a number of local missions and missions beyond our community missions and opportunities to spread the love of Jesus Christ.

 Can you donate?
-Donations are needed for this important ministry.
-You can donate food as well as toilet paper and cleaning supplies or make a monetary donation, Donations can be left at the handicap enttance on Pleasant St. Monetary donations can be made here.
+Donation for this important ministry.
+Donatations of food as well as toilet paper and cleaning supplies or make a monetary donations are needed.
+Donations can be left at the handicap entrance on Pleasant St. Monetary donations can be made here.